 UC Travel Interest Group Program

 The CUCRA Travel Program benefits the CUCRA treasury, and member Associations are encourged to make program information widely available to retirees through association events and newsletters.

-CUCRA's travel maven, Rosemary Norling, has arranged tours for 2016 and for 2017.
+CUCRA's travel maven, Frances Fernandes, has arranged tours for 2017.
 Further information about UC travel opportunities is available by contacting Collette Vacations.
 When conferring with Collette staff, retirees should be certain to indictate their UC afilliation.